Thinking about trying out the Purple mattress but not sure if its the right fit?

 Like most online mattress retailers, Purple is able to keep the price down because they are the retailers, manufacturers, and the inventors.
 This means that there are no middleman, inventor’s royalties, manufacturer’s profit, distributor’s markup, wholesaler’s markup, retailer’s markup, and sales commissions.

-Purple mattress uses unique materials to provide both support and comfort with an affordable price tag.
 While there are more reliable companies on the market, with better BBB ratings and more longevity in company history, the Purple mattress is a great fit for those looking for comfort and firm support.

 Couples will find this to be an especially appropriate bed, with a great bounce than memory foam mattresses but also sufficient motion transfer.